Bacon Wrapped Pickles are the ultimate low carb keto snack! Sour dill pickles wrapped in crispy smoky bacon are perfect dipped in a creamy ranch dip.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.

 Pickles – Dill pickles or sour pickles are the best for this recipe.
 Bread and butter pickles tend to be a little too sweet for this.

 Bacon – I like to use center cut for this recipe as it has the least amount of fat in each strip.
 Thick cut is not as easy to wrap around the spears and takes a lot longer to get crispy.

-STEP ONE: Preheat oven to 425F.
+First: Preheat oven to 425F.
 Prepare a baking sheet with parchment paper or a wire rack.

-STEP TWO: Pat the pickle spears dry with a paper towel.
+Second: Pat the pickle spears dry with a paper towel.

-STEP THREE: Wrap each spear with a strip of bacon.
+Third: Wrap each spear with a strip of bacon.
 Secure with toothpick if needed.
 Place the pickles on a baking sheet.

-STEP FOUR: Bake 15-25 minutes depending on how crispy your like your bacon.
+Fourth: Bake 15-25 minutes depending on how crispy your like your bacon.
 Remove from the oven and enjoy warm!

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.

 I like to use a center cut bacon as it cuts down on the amount of fat on each strip.
 Use your favorite but I would watch out for flavored bacon like applewood or cherrywood smoked.